PhilLockett/tfcTest/README.md

 ## Points of interest
 This code has the following points of interest:

+  * The unit test code completely regenerates the required test files.
+  * The unit test code exercises all ‘tfc’ options and validates the results.
-  * The unit test code is implemented as a singleton.
+  * The unit test code lists all ‘tfc’ commands used.
-  * Light weight code validation.